d4rklynk/divest-google/README.md

     - [Contacts](#contacts)
     - [Google Authenticator](#2fa)
 ## What is this list ?<a name="what"></a>
 Have you ever wanted to delete your Google account ?
-Did you gave up instantly after realizing how many Google services you use on a day-to-day basis ?
+Did you give up instantly after realizing how many Google services you use on a day-to-day basis ?
 Well, this page is for you.
 From passwords in Google Chrome to Contacts sync, this list will guide you through moving Google from your life without losing your most important data.

 ## Notes<a name="notes"></a>